The Best $1000 Mid-Range Gaming PC Build – July 2024

 PowerColor Radeon RX 6750 XT 12GB Fighter

-$350 The Guru’s TipAs fast as the RTX 4060 Ti 8GB, but with 50% more VRAM, this is an easy choice.
-At this level of GPU, you do not want to be saddled with just 8GB of VRAM, and unfortunately, once this GPU sells out, you will be at this pricepoint!
+$300 The Guru’s TipAs fast as the RTX 4060 Ti 8GB, but with 50% more VRAM and a much lower price, this is an easy choice.
+At this level of GPU, you do not want to be saddled with just 8GB of VRAM!

 -